Baboo7/strapi-plugin-import-export-entries/README.md

 - Import data directly from the Content Manager
 - Import data from CSV and JSON file or from typing raw text according to user permissions
-- Import contents to collection type (NOT single type yet)
+- Import contents to collection type

 ### Export